Equivariant Hypergraph Diffusion Neural Operators: Neural Equivariant Diffusion Operators and

 \section{Neural Equivariant Diffusion Operators and \proj}

 Previous design of hyperedge potential functions is tricky.
-Early works adopted clique or star expansion by reducing hyperedges into (weighted) edges~\cite{zhou2007learning,agarwal2006higher,li2017inhomogeneous} and further used traditional graph methods.
+Early works adopted clique or star expansion by reducing hyperedges into (weighted) edges~\cite{zhou2007learning,agarwal2006higher,li2017inhomogeneous} and further used edge potentials.
 Later, researchers proved that those hyperedge reduction techniques cannot well represent higher-order relations~\cite{li2017inhomogeneous,chien2019hs}.
-Therefore, Lov\'{a}sz extensions of set-based cut-cost functions on hyperedges have been proposed recently and used as the potential functions~\cite{hein2013total,li2018submodular,li2020quadratic,takai2020hypergraph,liu2021strongly,fountoulakis2021local,yoshida2019cheeger}.
+Therefore, Lov\'{a}sz extensions of set-based cut-cost functions on hyperedges have been proposed recently used as the potential functions~\cite{hein2013total,li2018submodular,li2020quadratic,takai2020hypergraph,liu2021strongly,fountoulakis2021local}.
 However, designing those set-based cut cost is practically hard and needs a lot of trials and errors.
-Other types of handcrafted hyperedge potentials to model information propagation can also be found in~\cite{neuhauser2022consensus,neuhauser2021opinion}.
+Other types of handcrafted hyperedge potentials to model information propagation can be found in~\cite{neuhauser2022consensus,neuhauser2021opinion}.

 Our idea uses data-driven approaches to model such potentials, which naturally brings us to HNNs.
 On one hand, we expect to leverage the extreme expressive power of NNs to learn the desired hypergraph diffusion automatically from the data.
 On the other hand, we are interested in having novel hypergraph NN (HNN) architectures inspired by traditional hypergraph diffusion solvers.